Recover Netgear GS724T from bricked state

 To connect the UART pins to a computer, I have used a USB to Serial interface (TTL/Serial converter; also known as FTDI Tool).
 Connect the TX pin on de mainboard to the RX pin of the converter, de RX on the mainboard to the TX pin of the converter and de GND to GND.

-Open a terminal window on the computer and connect this to the associated COM port and power-up the Netgear switch.
+Open a terminal window (like putty) on the computer and connect this to the associated COM port (9600 8n1) and power-up the Netgear switch.
 The following text should appear on the screen:

 CFE-NTSW-5.0.3 for GS7XXT (32bit,SP,BE,MIPS) Build Date: Thu Jul 2 19:58:21 IST 2009 (ndbabu@xl-hyda-42) Copyright (C) 2000,2001,2002,2003,2004,2005 Broadcom Corporation.
 Initializing Arena.
 Initializing Devices.
 Board : GS724T CPU type 0x29050: 200MHz Total memory: 0x4000000 bytes (64MB) Total memory used by CFE: 0x83EA2000 - 0x83FFFA40 (1432128) Initialized Data: 0x83EEADF4 - 0x83EEBF10 (4380) BSS Area: 0x83EEBF10 - 0x83EFDA40 (72496) Local Heap: 0x83EFDA40 - 0x83FFDA40 (1048576) Stack Area: 0x83FFDA40 - 0x83FFFA40 (8192) Text (code) segment: 0x83EA2000 - 0x83EEA52B (296235) Boot area (physical): 0x03E61000 - 0x03EA1000 Relocation Factor: I:E42A2000 - D:E42A2000 Compression Supported: 7zip nvram_commit: will write 168 bytes from 83f00f48 result 168 (360) Checking Factory Default.
 Factory Default button is NOT asserted.
 Loader:elf Filesys:raw Dev:flash0.os File: Options:(null) Loading: Validating the code file..
 Flash image is 4232969 bytes, CRC 0000A0DF Flash image size is bogus!
 Failed.
 Could not load flash0.os:: File not found DHCP registration failed on device eth0 ----------------- eth0: 9 sent, 27 received, 0 interrupts 9 tx interrupts, 27 rx interrupts Loader:elf Filesys:raw Dev:flash0.os1 File: Options:(null) Loading: Validating the code file..
 Flash image is 4232969 bytes, CRC 0000A0DF Flash image size is bogus!
 Failed.
 Could not load flash0.os1:: File not found